dren-dk/FingerCNC/README.md

 ## The serial port

-The serial port accessible via the USB port runs at 1 Mbps, because that's the highest baud rate possible at 16 MHz and it's possible without any error.
+The serial port accessible via the USB runs at 1 Mbps, because that's the highest baud rate possible at 16 MHz and there's no baud-rate error, unlike the more standard 115200.

-115200 bps is not possible to hit without a very large error.

 ## Feature numbering